labibsharrarrayat/HFSS_and_FEKO_solutions/README.md

 ---

 ## 🔹 Radar Cross Section estimation of a square object in FEKO

-This simulation illustrates **radar cross section (RCS) behavior** of a square target under different polarizations, a concept directly relevant to **EM scattering, EMC analysis, and unintended radiation assessment** in high-frequency systems.
+This study extends the RCS analysis to a square conductive target, highlighting how geometry-induced discontinuities and edge diffraction affect scattering behavior.
+The comparison with spherical targets provides practical intuition for package, board, and enclosure-level EM scattering, which is critical in signal and power integrity analysis of complex electronic systems.
 <p align="center">
   <img src="bistatic_square2.png" width="35%">
   <img src="square_go_rcs.png" width="45%">